ebi-pf-team/interproscan-docs/docs/ImprovingPerformance.rst

 all or most of the cores.
 It would be recommended to specify -cpu 30,  as the main InterProScan process will always use 1 core.

+Each database analysis may also have options to specify how many threads to assign to it, for example,  HMMER3 based analyses such as Gene3D have this option.
+But we dont recommend changing the default cpu values for each analysis.

 Consider chunking large input files
 -----------------------------------